fullstacktutorials/install-reactjs/README.md

 # 1. Using NPX
 - it’s a package runner tool that comes with npm 5.2+
-## npx create-react-app my-app
+## npx create-react-app myFirstReactProject

 # 2. Using NPM
 - it is available in npm 6+
-## npm init react-app my-app
+## npm init react-app myFirstReactProject

 # 3. Using Yarn
 - it is available in Yarn 0.25+
-## yarn create react-app my-app
+## yarn create react-app myFirstReactProject

 After installing reactjs using any of the above method Go to the your project folder and run your react app

-### cd my-app
+### cd myFirstReactProject
 ### npm start

-Note: my-app is the name of your react project, you can change it as per your interest/requirement.
+Note: myFirstReactProject is the name of your react app/project, you can change it as per your interest/requirement.

 # 4. Using create-react-app